Sexual Assault Lawyers in Madison, Wisconsin

 Sexual assault charges are some of the most severe criminal allegations an individual can face.
 Most sexual assault crimes are classified as a felony; if convicted, an individual could face a substantial amount of prison.
-Furthermore, a sexual assault conviction will negatively impact an individual for the rest of their life.
-As a result, it can be difficult, if not almost impossible, to obtain gainful employment, find housing, work in certain job fields, and attend a higher learning institution.
+Asexual assault conviction will negatively impact an individual for the rest of their life.
+As a result, it can be difficult, if not almost impossible, to obtain gainful employment, find housing, work in specific job fields, and attend a higher learning institution.
+A sex crime conviction will also exclude a person from being able to join any branch of the military.

-If you have been arrested and charged with sexual assault or any other type of sex crime, you must hire an experienced attorney who can build a strong defense on your behalf.
+If you have been arrested and charged with sexual assault or any other type of sex crime, you must hire an experienced Madison sexual assault attorney who can build a strong defense on your behalf.
 Our legal team has extensive experience defending clients against sexual assault charges and obtaining favorable results.

 How Is Sexual Assault Classified in Wisconsin?